netzmacht/contao-toolkit/docs/reference/services.rst

 Services and tags
 =================

 All services are private.
-Reference them by their service id, see :doc:`../installation`.
+The services listed with an autowiring alias can be injected by their type, see :doc:`../installation`.

 Services